orbital-skylab/skylab-frontend/README.md

 Documentation for this project has been done with [Storybook](https://storybook.js.org/).
 Storybook allows for component-driven development and a quick and easy way to write interactive docs.

 To view the documentation, complete the installation as mentioned above.
-Then type, `npm run storybook`
+Then type, `npm run storybook`.
+A new window should open in `http://localhost:6006` with the Storybook documentation.